finanalyst/collection-plugin-development/README.md

 	*  for each distinct plugin verifies whether

-		*  the plugin has an entry in `plugin.conf`, in which case
+		*  the plugin has an entry in `plugins.rakuon`, in which case

-			*  the PMT maps the released plugin name/auth/ver to the plugin-required name using the rules of `plugin.conf` as given below
+			*  the PMT maps the released plugin name/auth/ver to the plugin-required name using the rules of `plugins.rakuon` as given below

 		*  the released version matches the plugin version (the full major.minor.patch version)